mcmonkey819/murahdahla/README.md

 Instructions are based on running from Debian Linux Server

-Add the following line to your .bashrc file
+Add the following line to the end of your .bashrc file

-'export PATH="$HOME/.cargo/bin:$PATH"'
+`export PATH="$HOME/.cargo/bin:$PATH"'

 Log out and back into Debian